Archiving for meetings and webinars

 For this section, we will assume the developer already has the concept of Zoom marketplace application development.
 Please refer to this document for context about Zoom API and webhook subscriptions.

 The archiving webhook is not published on our marketplace to ensure access is only provided for customers and developers who are intending to use it for archiving intent only.
-Please contact Zoom support with your application ID so that we can allow access to the webhook.
+Contact Zoom support with your application ID so that we can allow access to the webhook.

 Note: There are other in-meeting artifacts that an organization may want to archive for compliance purposes that are available through other APIs.
 These artifacts may include polls, satisfaction surveys, or Q&A results.